spring-projects/spring-framework/README.md

 contributor license agreement ([CLA](https://support.springsource.com/spring_committer_signup)).
 Trivial changes like typo fixes are especially appreciated (just [fork and edit!](https://github.com/blog/844-forking-with-the-edit-button)).
-For larger changes, please create a JIRA issue first and discuss your ideas with the Spring team.
+For larger changes, please search through JIRA for similiar issues, creating a new one if necessary, and discuss your ideas with the Spring team.

 ## Staying in touch
 Follow [@springframework](http://twitter.com/springframework) and its